-The teaching/learning method adopted this semester will be in-class lectures, unless otherwise stated, as per the course of the COVID-19 pandemic.
+The teaching/learning method adopted this semester will be in-class lectures, and application of course materials through a group work based term project.
 Tutorials will also be delivered, providing additional solved examples and other supplementary information as applicable.
-All relevant course materials will be provided via the course page implemented on MS Teams.
-The students will be provided with updates during the lectures and through posts on the course page on MS Teams.
-The students are expected to regularly monitor the course page on MS Teams, and the LMS.
+All relevant course materials will be provided via the course page implemented on the EMU Learning Management System LMS.
+The students will be provided with updates during the lectures, and through posts on the course page on the EMU LMS (and through MS Teams posts if available).
+The students are expected to regularly monitor the course page on the LMS, and to regularly check their emails for updates.